Please adjust the volume.

 2022 first half group G&A posted KRW 3,445.9 billion.
 Despite the increasing group level investment in

-being well controlled.
-In addition, for Q2, G&A expenses, due to seasonal factors, including increase in
+is being well controlled.
+In addition, for Q2, G&A expenses, due to seasonal factors, including increase

-slightly high range QoQ.
-As was aforementioned, reflecting the conservative FLC scenario in this quarter
+high range QoQ.
+As was aforementioned, reflecting the conservative FLC scenario in this quarter will be

-will be around KRW 121 billion of additional provisioning.
-And with the removal of the Q1 sizeable
+around KRW 121 billion of additional provisioning.
+And with the removal of the Q1 sizeable provisioning

-provisioning write-back in this quarter, the recurring level of provisioning, excluding these nonrecurring
+write-back in this quarter, the recurring level of provisioning, excluding these nonrecurring items,

 I will be covering the major financial indicators from the next page.